nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 The proposed undo/redo mechanism is facilitated by `VersionedInventoryinator`.
 It extends `Inventoryinator` with an undo/redo history, stored internally as an `inventoryinatorStateList` and `currentStatePointer`.
 Additionally, it implements the following operations:

-* `VersionedInventoryinator#commit()` — Saves the current address book state in its history.
+* `VersionedInventoryinator#commit()` — Saves the current inventory state in its history.
-* `VersionedInventoryinator#undo()` — Restores the previous address book state from its history.
+* `VersionedInventoryinator#undo()` — Restores the previous inventory state from its history.
-* `VersionedInventoryinator#redo()` — Restores a previously undone address book state from its history.
+* `VersionedInventoryinator#redo()` — Restores a previously undone inventory state from its history.

 These operations are exposed in the `Model` interface as `Model#commitInventoryinator()`, `Model#undoInventoryinator()` and `Model#redoInventoryinator()` respectively.

 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `VersionedInventoryinator` will be initialized with the initial address book state, and the `currentStatePointer` pointing to that single address book state.
+The `VersionedInventoryinator` will be initialized with the initial inventory state, and the `currentStatePointer` pointing to that single inventory state.

 ![UndoRedoState0](images/UndoRedoState0.png)

 Step 2.
-The user executes `delete 5` command to delete the 5th person in the address book.
-The `delete` command calls `Model#commitInventoryinator()`, causing the modified state of the address book after the `del Bob’s 28th finger` command executes to be saved in the `addressBookStateList`, and the `currentStatePointer` is shifted to the newly inserted address book state.
+The user executes `del Bob’s 28th finger` command to delete the matching item in the inventory.
+The `del` command calls `Model#commitInventoryinator()`, causing the modified state of the inventory after the `del Bob’s 28th finger` command executes to be saved in the `inventoryinatorStateList`, and the `currentStatePointer` is shifted to the newly inserted inventory state.

 ![UndoRedoState1](images/UndoRedoState1.png)

 Step 3.
-The user executes `addi Bob’s 6th regret -q 8` to add a new person.
-The `add` command also calls `Model#commitInventoryinator()`, causing another modified address book state to be saved into the `inventoryinatorStateList`.
+The user executes `addi Bob’s 6th regret -q 8` to add a new item.
+The `add` command also calls `Model#commitInventoryinator()`, causing another modified inventory state to be saved into the `inventoryinatorStateList`.

 ![UndoRedoState2](images/UndoRedoState2.png)

-**Note:** If a command fails its execution, it will not call `Model#commitInventoryinator()`, so the address book state will not be saved into the `inventoryinatorStateList`.
+**Note:** If a command fails its execution, it will not call `Model#commitInventoryinator()`, so the inventory state will not be saved into the `inventoryinatorStateList`.

 Step 4.
-The user now decides that adding the person was a mistake, and decides to undo that action by executing the `undo` command.
-The `undo` command will call `Model#undoInventoryinator()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous address book state, and restores the address book to that state.
+The user now decides that adding the item was a mistake, and decides to undo that action by executing the `undo` command.
+ The `undo` command will call `Model#undoInventoryinator()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous inventory state, and restores the inventory to that state.

 ![UndoRedoState3](images/UndoRedoState3.png)

 **Note:** If the `currentStatePointer` is at index 0, pointing to the initial Inventoryinator state, then there are no previous Inventoryinator states to restore.
 The `undo` command uses `Model#canUndoinventoryinator()` to check if this is the case.
 If so, it will return an error to the user rather than attempting to perform the undo.

 The following sequence diagram shows how the undo operation works:

 ![UndoSequenceDiagram](images/UndoSequenceDiagram.png)
 **Note:** The lifeline for `UndoCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

-The `redo` command does the opposite — it calls `Model#redoInventoryinator()`, which shifts the `currentStatePointer` once to the right, pointing to the previously undone state, and restores the address book to that state.
+The `redo` command does the opposite — it calls `Model#redoInventoryinator()`, which shifts the `currentStatePointer` once to the right, pointing to the previously undone state, and restores the inventory to that state.

-**Note:** If the `currentStatePointer` is at index `inventoryinatorStateList.size() - 1`, pointing to the latest address book state, then there are no undone Inventoryinator states to restore.
+**Note:** If the `currentStatePointer` is at index `inventoryinatorStateList.size() - 1`, pointing to the latest inventory state, then there are no undone Inventoryinator states to restore.
 The `redo` command uses `Model#canRedoInventoryinator()` to check if this is the case.
 If so, it will return an error to the user rather than attempting to perform the redo.

 Step 5.
 The user then decides to execute the command `list`.
 Commands that do not modify the inventory, such as `list`, will usually not call `Model#commitInventoryinator()`, `Model#undoInventoryinator()` or `Model#redoInventoryinator()`.
  Thus, the `inventoryinatorStateList` remains unchanged.

 ![UndoRedoState4](images/UndoRedoState4.png)

 Step 6.
 The user executes `clear`, which calls `Model#commitInventoryinator()`.
-Since the `currentStatePointer` is not pointing at the end of the `inventoryinatorStateList`, all address book states after the `currentStatePointer` will be purged.
+Since the `currentStatePointer` is not pointing at the end of the `inventoryinatorStateList`, all inventory states after the `currentStatePointer` will be purged.
 Reason: It no longer makes sense to redo the `add n/David …​` command.
 This is the behavior that most modern desktop applications follow.

 ![UndoRedoState5](images/UndoRedoState5.png)